Have Your Avo, and Keep Your Savings Too

 Younger people are finding it really hard to get into the property market.
 They’re struggling to save up the money for the deposit.
 Some lay the blame on lifestyle issues rather than house price growth being out of step with wage growth.
 Those more inflammatory social commentators suggest that if people weren’t going out to cafes every morning and eating smashed avocado on toast for $20 and $30 plate, they would have enough for a deposit for a house.

 Now, it’s a fairly contentious issue, and there is probably truth on both sides.
-I think it’s important to recognize that house prices truly are high, and it would be naive to think that wasn’t having a huge impact on people’s ability to afford buying their own first house.
-Similarly though, I think it’s also important to recognize that the choices that we make on a day-to-day basis affect our cash flow, and will affect the ability to reach our other goals like owning a home.
+I think it’s important to recognize that despite recent house price softening and reductions in interest rates, house prices truly are high, and it would be naive to think that wasn’t having a huge impact on people’s ability to afford buying their own first house.
+Similarly though, I think it’s also important to recognize that the choices that we make on a day-to-day basis affect our cash flow, and will affect the ability to reach our goals like owning a home.

 Somehow between then and now, we had three kids, and as is common, new circumstances meant that we had to think long and hard about how to cut costs.
 It was pretty clear that regular café breakfasts had to go.
 Don’t get me wrong I still love the café experience, but necessity is the mother of invention, and we found a solution that isn’t only cheaper, but a lot nicer for the whole family too.
 We call it the Sun Room Café.

 The ‘Sun-Room’ Café